Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Stable Mass Transfer with Tidal Heating

 In what follows, we consider stars on both roughly circular ($e \ll 1$) and highly eccentric ($1-e \ll 1$) orbits (the results for tidal heating are cleanest in these two regimes).
 For stars on highly eccentric orbits, the black hole's tidal potential excites significant internal stellar oscillation modes at each pericenter passage.
 The amount of heating in this regime can be estimated via the linear perturbation theory of \citet{Press1977}.
 We assume that non-linear coupling between modes excites an abundance of daughter modes after pericenter passage, which quickly dissipates the tidally excited modes \citep{Kumar1996, Linial2024Period}.
 When this is the case and the damping time of the tidally excited oscillations is much shorter than the orbital period, the time-averaged tidal heating rate can be approximated as

 where $\chi \equiv \rp/\rtidal$.
 For a Sun-like star on a highly eccentric orbit near mass transfer ($\chi \sim 2$), we take $f(\chi) \simeq 0.33 f_{\rm p}\chi^{-\alpha}$ with $\alpha \simeq 15$ based on the calculations in \citet{Lai1997} which generalize those of \citet{Press1977} and \citet{Lee1986} to a rotating star.
 In this expression for $f(\chi)$, $f_{\rm p}$ is a dimensionless number intended to encapsulate the uncertainty in the tidal heating theory for highly eccentric orbits.
 The expression here for the energy transfer assumes that the star has been spun up to the point where its rotation rate no longer evolves significantly due to tides.
 This is a reasonable assumption because the tidal spin-up time is shorter than other key timescales in the problem (e.g., the GW inspiral time, the tidal heating time, etc).
-A useful numerical calibration of the linear theory results leading to equation \ref{eq:Edot_para} is provided by the simulations of \citet{Cufari2023}, who simulated the tidal energy deposited in an $n = 3/2$ polytrope and found $\Delta E \simeq 0.02 GM_\star^2/R_\star$ for $r_p \simeq 2 r_t$.
-This is only a factor of few higher than the linear tidal calculations of \citet{Lee1986}. \citet{Cufari2023}'s tidal heating rate is significantly larger than our default $f(\chi)$ from \citet{Lai1997} in part because solar-type stars are better approximated by $n = 3$ polytropes and in part because the tidal energy deposition decreases significantly when the star is rapidly rotating \citep{Lai1997,Kumar1998}.
+A useful numerical calibration of the linear theory results leading to equation \ref{eq:Edot_para} is provided by the simulations of \citet{Cufari2023}, who simulated the tidal energy deposited in an $n = 3/2$ polytrope and found that the energy deposited per orbit is $\Delta E \simeq 0.02 GM_\star^2/R_\star$ for $r_p \simeq 2 r_t$.
+This is only a factor of few higher than the linear tidal calculations of \citet{Lee1986}. \citet{Cufari2023}'s tidal heating rate is significantly larger than our default $f(\chi)$ from \citet{Lai1997} in part because solar-type stars are better approximated by $n = 3$ polytropes and in part because the tidal energy deposition decreases when the star is rapidly rotating, especially when the stellar spin becomes comparable to the orbital angular frequency near pericenter for prograde orbits \citep{Lai1997,Kumar1998}.

-When the non-linear dissipation time of the tidally excited modes is longer than the orbital period, the resulting tidal energy input rate and heating rate are not given by eq \ref{eq:Edot_para}.
-Instead, the tidally excited modes can be chaotically driven to even larger amplitudes, leading to larger heating rates than assumed here \citep[e.g.][]{Mardling1995a,Mardling1995b,Wu2018,Vick2018}.
+When the non-linear dissipation time of the tidally excited modes is longer than the orbital period, the instantaneous tidal energy input rate and heating rate are not given by eq \ref{eq:Edot_para}.
+Instead, the tidally excited modes can be chaotically driven to even larger amplitudes \citep[e.g.][]{Mardling1995a,Mardling1995b,Wu2018,Vick2018}.
+In this regime, the average tidal heating rate per orbit is still given by equation \ref{eq:Edot_para}.